 Call Healthline on 0800 61 11 16 if you need advice about a child of any age who is unwell or hurt, or has any symptoms of sickness.
 You can call Healthline 24 hours a day, 7 days a week.
 It's free to callers throughout New Zealand, including from a mobile phone.
 Healthline nurses are specialists in assessing and advising over the phone.
 See more information about Healthline on this website.

-The professional organisation for counsellors in New Zealand.
-NZAC offers Accident Compensation Corporation (ACC)-approved counsellors and, if the correct procedures are followed, costs are met by ACC.
+NZAC is the professional organisation for counsellors in New Zealand.
+NZAC offers Accident Compensation Corporation (ACC)-approved counsellors.
+If the correct procedures are followed, costs are met by ACC.
 You can check whether a counsellor is a member of NZAC by asking the individual counsellor to show you their certificate or by contacting NZAC - check the website for contact details.
 Remember, if your child has been the victim of abuse, they should only see an approved counsellor who has experience in this area.
 Check with ACC for approved counsellors.

 Family violence is a crime.
 It is not a private matter.
 People in violent relationships often cannot help themselves.
 They need your help.
 There are various ways you can report a crime.
 Always call 111 within New Zealand in an emergency.
 (Use the appropriate emergency number in other countries).
 For non-emergencies you contact your local police station or you can report crimes anonymously to Crimestoppers, free phone 0800 55 51 11.
 See the New Zealand Police website for a list of local police contact details or to find out how to get help for family violence (domestic violence) and learn about Protection Orders and Police Safety Orders.

-The Office of the Children's Commissioner is an independent authority promoting children's and young people's well-being through advocacy, consultation, monitoring, research and investigation.
+The Office of the Children's Commissioner is an independent authority promoting the wellbeing of tamariki and rangatahi through advocacy, consultation, monitoring, research and investigation.

 SAFE offers specialist treatment services to those with harmful sexual behaviour, and their family and whānau.
-SAFE's goal is to have a safe community for our children – they work not only to stop individuals' harmful sexual behaviour, but ultimately to keep future generations safe too.
+SAFE's goal is to have a safe community for our tamariki – they work not only to stop individuals' harmful sexual behaviour but ultimately to keep future generations safe too.